 I was talking to a friend on the phone the other day, and her cat had found a giant bug.
 It was large and had wings, and the cat was playing ping pong with it and smacking it back and forth.
 Eventually, the large cicada was dead.
 My friend took a picture of it lying next to a quarter to show me its size.
 I noticed the dead bug and also the quarter.
 One word, liberty–He who the Son sets free.
 The image seemed to speak to me.
 It was as if Abba was saying look at that picture closer.

 What are cicadas?
-These large bugs look like they are wearing combat gear—camouflage.
+These giant bugs look like they are wearing combat gear—camouflage.